 Sample size

-To calculate the required study size, we needed to take into account: (1) the size of the effect/interaction we wish to detect; (2) the anticipated distribution of socioeconomic status and the expected participation by socioeconomic status in the control arm and by screening round; (3) the proportion of GP practices agreeing to be included in the trial; (4) a variance inflation factor to account for the cluster (hub-day) randomisation; and (5) the size of the effect/interaction by screening round.
+To calculate the required study size, we needed to take into account: (1) the size of the effect/interaction we wish to detect; (2) the anticipated distribution of socioeconomic status and the expected participation by socioeconomic status in the control arm and by screening round; (3) the proportion of general practices agreeing to be included in the trial; (4) a variance inflation factor to account for the cluster (hub-day) randomisation; and (5) the size of the effect/interaction by screening round.

-We assumed an interaction such that in the least deprived quintile, there was a 1% increase in participation with the intervention, in the second least deprived a 1.5% increase, and so on, with a 3% increase in the most deprived quintile.
+We assumed an interaction such that in the least deprived quintile there was a 1% increase in participation with the intervention, in the second least deprived a 1.5% increase, and so on, with a 3% increase in the most deprived quintile.
 This would give an average 2% increase with the intervention, lower than the 3% observed in ASCEND [5].
-The distribution of IMD from the GP endorsement on the initial invitation letter in ASCEND [5] by completion rates in the control group are shown in Table 1.
+The distribution of IMD quintiles from the GP endorsement on the initial invitation letter in ASCEND [5] by completion rates in the control group is shown in Table 1.
 We anticipated these rates in the control group of ASCEND2 and the intervention participation rates in the final column of Table 1.

 We calculated the required sample size using the method of Brentnall et al [7].
 To obtain 90% power to detect the interaction as significant at 5% level with two-sided testing, in an individually randomised study, based on the control group IMD distribution and participation rates in Table 1, we would require 11,714 individuals in each arm.
 In the original ASCEND trial, 80% of the GPs approached agreed to participate in the GP endorsement trial.
 We therefore inflated the required size for the current trial to 14,643 (=11,714/0.8) subjects per trial arm.
 We also estimated a variance inflation factor for cluster randomisation of 1.7, but results post hoc suggest that a larger inflation would be more appropriate.
-We therefore used an inflation factor of 2.5 for the trial reported on here, giving a total study size of 36,608 per arm, a total number of 73,216 individuals randomised over all five hubs.
-Assuming approximately 3,000 kits were sent per hub-day, this indicates that we should randomise 25 hub-days in total.
+We therefore used an inflation factor of 2.5 for the trial reported on here, giving a total study size of 36,608 per arm and a total number of 73,216 individuals randomised over all five hubs.
+Assuming approximately 3000 kits were sent per hub-day, this indicates that we should randomise 25 hub-days in total.
 To cope with any plausible failures of our assumptions, and to allow for subgroup analyses, we randomised 30 days in each hub, completing trial accrual from the five hubs in six working weeks with a target population of 450,000 subjects if our assumption about numbers invited per hub-day were correct.

 Statistical analysis

 Data were first analysed by a fixed effects logistic regression and a simple chi-squared test to compare participation rates between the two trial arms.
 Thereafter a formal analysis, taking account of the cluster randomisation, was carried out using a hierarchical logistic regression model, with a random effect for date, and fixed effects for hub, trial arm IMD quintile, gender and screening round, with estimation by Markov Chain Monte Carlo [8].
 The endpoint was participation, defined as returning a valid completed kit by week 17, that is, 18 weeks after the initiation invitation letter, as noted above.
-We used the same analysis to examine the secondary endpoints time taken to return the kit, rate of spoilt kits, and rate of kit not delivered.
+We used the same analysis to examine the secondary endpoints: time taken to return the kit, rate of spoilt kits, and rate of kits not delivered.

 Results